ckeditor/ckeditor4/tests/plugins/tabletools/manual/visualselectionnative.md

 **Expected result:**

-Only visual selection is visible.
+Only visual selection is visible after selecting at least one cell.

 **Unexpected result:**

-Native selection is visible.
+Native selection is visible after selecting at lease one cell.